duken72/codingForDummies/cmakeFD/README.md

 - Only makes sense for single-target generators, like `Makefiles`.
 - `Release`: high optimization level, no debug info, code or asserts.
-- `Debug`: No optimization, asserts enabled, [custom debug (output) code enabled], debug info included in executable (so you can step through the code with a debugger and have address to source-file:line-number translation).
+- `Debug`: No optimization, asserts enabled, custom debug (output) code enabled, debug info included in executable (so you can step through the code with a debugger and have address to source-file:line-number translation).
 - `RelWithDebInfo`: optimized, *with* debug info, but no debug (output) code or asserts.
 - `MinSizeRel`: same as Release but optimizing for size rather than speed.